 Picture this: you’re cooking dinner, the knife slips, and suddenly there’s a deep cut and no bandages in sight.
-Or maybe your kid takes a spill on their bike, and you realize you’ve got nothing to clean the scrape.
+Or maybe your kid takes a spill on their bike, and you realize you don’t have anything to clean the scrape.
 That’s when a well-stocked first aid kit goes from “nice to have” to “lifesaver.”

 September is National Preparedness Month, making it the perfect time to check your home emergency supplies and make sure your first aid kit is ready for anything.